Twitter vs. Facebook: Which Is Best for Your Business?

 Video in general is a huge deal on Twitter, and a whopping 82 percent of users watch videos on Twitter.
 Additionally, people who view a branded video on Twitter are 28 percent more likely to buy from that brand than other web users.

 There are lots of positives to Twitter, but there are also some negatives.
-The downside to Twitter is that new Tweets quickly get buried other tons of other content, which means many of your customers and prospects won’t even see them.
+The downside to Twitter is that new Tweets quickly get buried other tons of other content.

 This means that you need to post much more often to increase your chances of being seen.
 And if you do get traction on a post, it often ends up being short-lived.

-That’s why it’s often a good idea to post the same content multiple times so that it will reach as many people as possible.
+That’s why it’s often a good idea to post the same content multiple times to reach as many people as possible.

 Twitter Ads vs. Facebook Ads: Which Ones Are Better?

-Twitter and Facebook ads are where many businesses invest a good part of their marketing budget, and it’s more than likely that advertising on one of these networks will help your business too.
+Twitter and Facebook ads are where many businesses invest a good part of their marketing budget.
+And it’s likely that advertising on one of these networks will help your business too.